danne1313/Discipl/README.md

 # DISCIPL

-This is an an event and competition management site where users can join events.
+This is an an event and competition management site where users can join fitness events.

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT: